header logo

 The best striker of Uruguayan football in history - Luis Suárez

-Even when he moved to England to play for Liverpool in 2011, Suarez quickly proved his capabilities by becoming the top scorer in the Premier League in the 2013-2014 season, with 31 goals in 33 matches.
-During that time, he also shared the European Golden Shoe award with Ronaldo.
-Moving to Barcelona for a transfer fee of up to 81 million euros in 2014, Suarez, alongside Messi and Neymar, formed a notorious attacking trio across Europe.
+Even when he moved to England to play for Liverpool in 2011, Suarez quickly proved his ability by becoming the top scorer in the Premier League in the 2013-2014 season, with 31 goals in 33 matches.
+During that time, he also shared the European Golden Shoe with Ronaldo.
+Moving to Barcelona for a transfer fee of 81 million euros in 2014, Suarez, alongside Messi and Neymar, formed a formidable attacking trio across Europe.

 7. Alan Shearer

 The next name on this list is the legendary Alan Shearer.
-He scored a total of 422 goals for club and national team, an average of about 25 goals in 1 season during the 17 seasons he played.
-Shearer has set a Premier League scoring record with 260 goals.
+He scored a total of 422 goals for his club and national team, averaging about 25 goals per season over the 17 seasons he played.
+Shearer set a Premier League scoring record with 260 goals.

 Alan Shearer's life is most famous for refusing to join Man Utd 2 times

-In 1992, Sir Alex Ferguson reached out to Shearer, when he was just a young talent in a Southampton shirt.
+In 1992, Sir Alex Ferguson reached out to Shearer when he was just a young talent in a Southampton shirt.
 Shearer turned down a £3.6m offer.
-4 years later, Sir Alex returned when Shearer had gained some fame.
-His price was raised 4 times, but this stubborn man still coldly rejected Fergie and joined Newcsatle for £15 million.
+Four years later, Sir Alex returned when Shearer had gained some fame.
+His price was raised four times, but this stubborn man still coldly rejected Fergie and joined Newcastle for £15 million.

-8. Marco van Basten – Best “number 9 soccer players”
+8. Marco van Basten - One of the best number 9 soccer players

-The man considered the originator of the legendary Dutch “Total Football” style, he is a prolific striker ranked among the top 100 greatest players of the 20th century.
-His talent was deemed genius at the time, as he was a ruthless assassin in the penalty area with the ability to move and position himself cleverly.
-Coupled with pinpoint accuracy in his shots to the extent that every time he struck.
+Considered the originator of the legendary Dutch "Total Football" style, he is a prolific striker ranked among the top 100 greatest players of the 20th century.
+His talent was deemed a genius at the time, as he was a ruthless assassin in the penalty area with the ability to move and position himself cleverly.
+Coupled with pinpoint accuracy in his shots, he struck with such precision that every attempt seemed destined for the back of the net.

 Van Basten - the legendary number 9 of the Dutch national team